Golden age of American animation: Early developments

-New Stars and United Artists
+New stars and United Artists

 By the late 30s, Oswald began to lose popularity.
-Lantz and his staff worked on several ideas for possible new cartoon characters (among them Meany, Miny, and Moe, Lil' Eightball and Baby-Face Mouse).
-The studio eventually settled on Andy Panda, who gained popularlity in his debut short Life Begins for Andy Panda (1939).
-However successful Andy was, it was not until the character's fifth cartoon, Knock Knock (1940), that a real breakthrough character was introduced.
-Woody Woodpecker, who initially appeared in an Andy Panda cartoon, became Lantz's most successful creation.
+Lantz and his staff worked on several ideas for possible new cartoon characters (among them Meany, Miny, and Moe, Lil' Eightball, and Baby-Face Mouse).
+The studio eventually settled on Andy Panda, who gained popularity starting with his debut short, Life Begins for Andy Panda (1939).
+However successful Andy was, the character's fifth cartoon, Knock Knock (1940), marked the debut of a real breakthrough character: Woody Woodpecker, who became Lantz's most successful creation.

-By the early 1940s, Lantz and animator Alex Lovy directed cartoons through the use of singular unit until 1943, when James Culhane (an ex-Disney/Fleischer animator who recently had a brief stint at Warner Bros.) took their roles as director, starting with the cartoon Pass the Biscuits Mirandy!
+By the early 1940s, Lantz and animator Alex Lovy directed cartoons through the use of a singular unit until 1943, when James Culhane (an ex-Disney/Fleischer animator who recently had a brief stint at Warner Bros.) took their roles as director, starting with the cartoon Pass the Biscuits Mirandy!
 (1943).
 Culhane's tenure at Lantz was noted for introducing Russian avant-garde-influenced experimentation, minimalist backgrounds and fast cutting, which helped his shorts stand out from the studio's previous work.
-Lantz also introduced a new film series under the name Swing Symphony, which were musical shorts based on contemporary swing music at the time.
+Lantz also introduced a new film series under the name Swing Symphony, which consisted of musical shorts based on contemporary swing music.
 Culhane later left Lantz in late-1945 following a pay dispute.
 Ex-Disney animator Dick Lundy assumed the role as director after Culhane's departure.
 Unlike Culhane, Lundy focused much more on sight gags and the animation.
-Critics noted the animations jump in quality in the late 1940s, mainly due to Lundy's influence as well as the arrival of more ex-Disney animators, such as Ed Love, Fred Moore and Ken O'Brien.
+Critics noted the animation's jump in quality in the late 1940s, mainly due to Lundy's influence as well as the arrival of more ex-Disney animators, such as Ed Love, Fred Moore, and Ken O'Brien.

-In 1947, Lantz was negotiating with Universal about his seven-year contract when it was abruptly transformed into Universal-International.
-The new management insisted on keeping the merchandising and licensing rights of his characters.
-Lantz refused and instead withdrew from his parent company and contracted his shorts to be distributed by United Artists between 1947 and 1949.
-This was also the era where Andy Panda was officially discontinued due to his waning popularity.
-In total, 12 shorts were released under United Artists.
+In 1947, Lantz was negotiating with Universal about his seven-year contract when a merger caused the studio to be reorganized as Universal-International.
+Universal-International's new management insisted on keeping the merchandising and licensing rights of Lantz's characters.
+Lantz refused and instead withdrew his cartoons from Universal-International and arranged to have them distributed by United Artists between 1947 and 1949.
+This was also the era where Andy Panda cartoons were officially discontinued due to the character's waning popularity.
+In total, Lantz released 12 shorts through United Artists.